100% Renewable Energy Goal

 - In 2016, the City hired an energy service company to do a complete energy audit of all city facilities.
-This audit helped us identify the cost-effective energy saving measures the City should pursue.
+This audit helped identify ways the City could save energy.

 - In February 2017, the City Commission approved $11.3 million in energy saving upgrades to City facilities.
 These projects will save $450,000 per year in energy savings and make our buildings more comfortable and functional.

-- The projects will impact facilities managed by Public Works & Parks and Recreation.
-The projects include:
+- The projects included facilities managed by Public Works & Parks and Recreation:

 - LED lighting retrofit in City buildings, parking garages, sports fields, and parks

 - Upgrades to the heating and cooling equipment in many buildings

 - New roofs at the Community Health Building, Fire Med Station #3, and the Community Building